 Kubernetes can automatically place containers based on their priority, resource constraints and user requirements, all of this without giving up on availability.
-Kubernetes allows DevOps engineers to combine critical operations with operational workloads in order to preserve utilization numbers and save resources than usual in the process.
+Kubernetes consulting services allows DevOps engineers to combine critical operations with operational workloads in order to preserve utilization numbers and save resources than usual in the process.

 Kubernetes comes with multiple fail-safe features, it can restart failed containers.
 Kubernetes can automatically replace and reschedule containers when nodes become unresponsive.
 Also, it closes containers which do not respond to a user-defined health check.

 With Kubernetes load balancing becomes an easy task, Kubernetes gives each container their own individual IP addresses and a single DNS name for a set of containers and can load-balance across them.